 <PropertyGroup> <ShowTrace Condition="'$(ShowTrace)'==''">false</ShowTrace> <OverwriteReadOnlyFiles Condition="'$(OverwriteReadOnlyFiles)'==''">false</OverwriteReadOnlyFiles> <ForceGeneration Condition="'$(ForceGeneration)'==''">false</ForceGeneration> <VerboseOutput Condition="'$(VerboseOutput)'==''">false</VerboseOutput> </PropertyGroup>

-OverwriteReadOnlyFiles: Overwrites any read-only files in the target directory.
+OverwriteReadOnlyFiles: Set this to true to overwrite any read-only files in the target directory.
 This can be useful if your feature files are read-only and part of your repository.

-ForceGeneration: Forces the code-behind files to be regenerated, even if the content has not changed.
+ForceGeneration: Set this to true to forces the code-behind files to be regenerated, even if the content of the feature has not changed.

 <Import> element you added earlier.